noenic/ShareFall/README.md

 - The shortcut application can determine the type of file received (pdf, zip, etc...) and place it in the clipboard.
 But I have not yet found a way to determine the binary file received by the python program and place it in the windows clipboard, for the moment only text and image files can be placed in windows clipboard

 - The IP system needs to be reworked, the goal is that everything works regardless of the network.
+	(Added a workaround, see below in the configuration section)

 - Some parts of the shortcut are based on text in an entry, normally it should work with English and French language devices.
 If you ever use another language you will have to modify the text comparison